 - a.
 Licenses/Permits Certification The applicant shall certify that applicable licenses and/or permits required for the proposed project have been secured when notified of award.
 Applicants that will be recommended for award will be contacted to ensure that licenses/and or permits have been secured.
-If an applicant cannot provide the approved licenses/permits, the Grants Program will not recommend the applicant to the Board of Trustees for award.
-See Section I. Solicitation Description, A. Solicitation Timetable, Activity No. 8. - b.
-Partner Certification-document upload If the applicant is partnering with one or more organizations, each organization's Board President and Chief Executive Officer/Executive Director is required to sign and submit a partner certification form approving and committing to the partnership with the Native Hawaiian Serving Organization (NHSO) for the grant term.
-See Attachment B. Partner Certification Form. - c.
+If an applicant cannot provide the approved licenses/permits, the Grants Program will not recommend the applicant to the Board of Trustees for award. - b.
+Partner Certification-document upload If the applicant is partnering with one or more organizations, each organization's Board President and Chief Executive

+Officer/Executive Director is required to sign and submit a partner certification form approving and committing to the partnership with the Native Hawaiian Serving Organization (NHSO) for the grant term.
+See Attachment B. Partner Certification Form.

+- c.
 Sufficient Funds Certification The applicant shall certify that it has sufficient funds available for the effective operation of the proposed project in the grant application for the duration of the grant period. - d.
 COVID-19 Preparedness and Response Plan Certification The applicant shall certify that if awarded this grant, the applicant, now grantee, will develop and implement a COVID-19 Preparedness & Response Plan (Plan) that is in compliance with the federal, state and applicable county mandates that are in place during the grant period.
 The purpose of the Plan is to minimize or eliminate exposure to SARS-CoV-2 (commonly referred to as COVID-19) for all grant-related participants (e.g., project participants, contractors, employees, community members).
 The Plan must provide general safeguards for program/project location(s) as well as federal, State of Hawai'i, and applicable county mandates where grant project will be located and implemented.
 The applicant agrees to incorporate such safeguards and mandates into its implemented Plan.
 As the COVID-19 situation evolves, the applicant agrees that it will, in a timely fashion, update the Plan to conform to federal, state, and applicable county mandates.
-The Plan must be made immediately available to OHA upon request.
+The Plan must be made immediately available to OHA upon request. - e.

-- e.
 IRS Letter of Determination-document upload The applicant must have IRS tax-exempt nonprofit status and be registered to do business in the State of Hawai'i.
 The applicant shall upload the organization's IRS Letter of Determination verifying tax-exempt nonprofit status.
 See Attachment C. Sample IRS Letter of Determination. - f.
 Certificate of Vendor Compliance (CVC)-document upload The applicant shall upload the Certificate of Vendor Compliance issued by the State of Hawai'i.
 To obtain this document, applicants must register with Hawai'i Compliance Express online at http://vendors.ehawaii.gov.
 This certificate must be current within three (3) months of this application deadline.
+We do not accept your DCCA Certificate of Good Standing.
 See Attachment D. Sample HCE Certificate of Vendor Compliance. - g.
 Board Governance Certification Form-document upload The applicant shall upload the Board Governance Certification Form.
 The organization's Board Chair or other designated representative of the organization's Board must sign this form.
-The certification verifies that Board members are not compensated and that the organization has bylaws and/or policies that govern how business is conducted which includes conflicts of interest and nepotism policies.
+The certification verifies that Board members are not compensated, and that the organization has bylaws and/or policies that govern how business is conducted which includes conflicts of interest and nepotism policies.
 See Attachment E. Board Governance Certification Form. - 3.
-Match Funding Confirmation Form-document upload The applicant shall verify that the applicant has at least twenty percent (20%) cash match of the OHA grant amount requested.
-For the purpose of this application, OHA funds cannot be used as matching funds.
-The applicant shall complete and upload the required OHA Match Funding Confirmation Form, which identifies all sources that will provide cash match funds for the grant's two (2)-year period.
-The applicant shall provide cash amount(s) whether the funding is confirmed or pending, and the anticipated award period.
-For any pending funds, also indicate the anticipated final determination date in the Notes column.
-If only a percentage of another funding source is dedicated as a match to the OHA funds, explain in the Notes column.
-See Attachment F. Match Funding Confirmation Form.
+Match Funding Confirmation Form- No match funding required for this grant.
+SECTION IV.
+PHASE 2 APPLICATION